wballard/starphleet/index.md

 * **orders**:  An `orders` file is a shell script which controls the autodeployment of a service inside a [Linux container](https://linuxcontainers.org/) on a ship.

-  We chose to use shell scripts for the orders files to allow your creativity to run wild without needing to learn another autodeployment tool, as they run in the context of Starphleet.
+  We chose to use shell scripts for the orders files to allow your creativity to run wild without needing to learn another autodeployment tool.

   ```bash
   export PORT=<service_port>